SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

-If the wrapper defines an initializer with a parameter labeled ``wrappedValue``, you can use assignment to set the initial wrapped value --- the expression on the right-hand side of the assignment is understood as the argument to be passed to the ``wrappedValue`` parameter.
+If the wrapper defines an initializer with a parameter labeled ``wrappedValue``, you can use assignment to set the initial wrapped value --- the expression on the right-hand side of the assignment is understood as the argument passed to the ``wrappedValue`` parameter.
 If the wrapper defines other initializers, you pass the needed arguments to the initializer by providing them as arguments to the attribute when you apply it to a property.